dwo/songkicklet/README.markdown

 This is a bookmarklet to make it convenient to add events to Songkick from anywhere on the web.

-So far I have tested this in Firefox 3.
+So far I have tested this in Firefox 3 and Chrome 8.

 Install
 -------